trisulnsm/dinodoc/trisuldocs/docs/ug/ha/dr.md

 sidebar_position: 01
 ---

-# Configuring Primary Backup DR systems
+# Configuring Primary Backup DR Systems

 This document describes how you can setup a backup Trisul Network Analytics system as a DR (Disaster Recovery) node.